JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-collections.md

 ## Retrieving elements

 Kotlin collections provide a set of functions for retrieving single elements from collections.
-It’s possible to retrieve a single element from collection either by position or by a matching condition.
+It's possible to retrieve a single element from collection either by position or by a matching condition.

 For instance, retrieving the first and last elements of a collection is made possible with the corresponding functions, `first()` and `last()`: